elasticio/rest-api-component/README.md

 ## Enable debug logging

 The component supports extended logging. `Enable debug logging` checkbox should be enabled for it.
-After that you cal check your logs in the logs console.
+After that you may check your logs in the logs console.

+*Note:* in case of using **ordinary flows**, adding of `DEBUG` environment variable in component repository will override disabled `Enable debug logging` checkbox during flow run, so all logs will be extended until an environment variable is removed.

 ## Authorisation methods